 There is disabled parking in all the town centre car parks, but it will be at a premium with so many visitors to the Festival.

-The other key area for the Festival is on Christchurch Quay which is easily accessible.
+The Festival is only on Christchurch Quay this year which is easily accessible.
 However the Quay is all grassed and so could be difficult for a wheelchair if the grass is wet.

 There will be fully trained professional first aiders on site in the High Street and on the Quomps all weekend.
 The nearest A&E Department is at the Royal Bournemouth Hospital in Castle Lane East, Bournemouth BH7 7DW which is about a 15 minute drive from the town centre.

-The Christchurch Food Festival was originally organised to celebrate the Millennium and its success encouraged the voluntary organisers to make it an annual event, led by Mary Reader who is the President of the Festival.
+The Christchurch Food Festival was originally organised to celebrate the Millennium and its success encouraged the voluntary organisers to make it an annual event.
 After 20 years organising the Festival, the majority of the volunteer committee decided to take a well-earned rest and the Festival has now been taken on by one of the committee members and local resident who also just happens to run Real Food Festivals, a food festival and food market business.

 This ensures some continuity but also means that the event is in the hands of a business that has huge experience and understanding of what is required to stage a successful event.
 Part of our committment is to continue to support the Christchurch Food Festival Education Trust and 20% of our profits will be donated to the charity.